-Follow-Up Session for Craniosacral Therapy in New York
+Follow-Up Sessions for Craniosacral Therapy in New York City

-Follow-up visits help your body integrate soft-tissue releases, maintain alignment, and continue healing between Craniosacral Therapy sessions.
+Healing keeps unfolding after you leave the treatment room.
+Follow-up visits help your body integrate soft-tissue releases, settle into new alignment, and continue progressing between Craniosacral Therapy sessions in Midtown Manhattan.

 Why follow-up sessions matter

-Avoid extreme exercise or activities that tax your energy while you are recalibrating.
+While you are recalibrating, it helps to avoid extreme exercise or activities that heavily tax your energy.
 Many patients notice emotions, memories, vivid dreams, or temporary soreness as the central nervous system processes new patterns.
-These responses are typically short-lived and part of the body's adjustment.
+These responses are typically short-lived and are a normal part of the body's adjustment rather than a sign that something is wrong.

 What you may notice